Czech Republic–Moldova relations

 The new building of the embassy of Moldova in Prague was opened on 2 September 1998 by the Moldovan Prime Minister, Zinaida Greceanîi, and Czech Prime Minister, Mirek Topolanek.

 Ștefan Gorda was appointed as the Moldovan Ambassador to the Czech Republic in 2010.
 In 2016 Vitalie Rusu was appointed as the Ambassador to the Czech Republic.

+Czech Republic is a member of the European Union, which Moldova applied for in 2022.

+Both countries are full members of the Council of Europe.